Liability in a Pedestrian Car Accident

 According to CVC 21949, drivers are expected to give pedestrians a duty of care to keep them safe from getting involved in an accident.
-If a driver or a pedestrian fails to fulfill their duty of care, then a lawsuit may come about.
+If a driver or a pedestrian fails to fulfill their duty of care, then the victim will file a lawsuit against them.
 A pedestrian accident lawyer will consider the following laws when determining who is at-fault for causing a pedestrian accident.

-- A driver must never stop within a crosswalk because it will force the pedestrian to walk around the vehicle, which can be very dangerous.
+- A driver must never stop within a crosswalk, as this forces a pedestrian to walk around the vehicle, which can be very dangerous.

-- A pedestrian is not allowed to jaywalk.
-If a driver gets into an accident because he or she was trying to avoid hitting a jaywalker, then the jaywalking pedestrian will be held liable.
+- A pedestrian is never allowed to jaywalk.
+If a driver is involved in a collision because he or she was trying to avoid hitting a jaywalker, the jaywalking pedestrian would be held liable.

-- A driver should never pass a vehicle that is stopped at a crosswalk.
+- A driver must never pass a vehicle stopped at a crosswalk.
 The stopped driver could be waiting for a pedestrian to cross safely.

-- A driver is only allowed to drive on a sidewalk when they are entering or exiting a garage or alleyway.
-The driver is expected to yield to pedestrians before driving off..
+- A driver can drive on a sidewalk only when entering or exiting a garage or alleyway.
+However, that driver must still yield to a pedestrian when doing so.

 By law, all drivers and pedestrians must be aware of their immediate surroundings.
 Even if a person walks across the street and does not use a crosswalk when a driver has a green light, that driver still has a duty of care to avoid hitting that jaywalker.
 Likewise, a pedestrian cannot suddenly step off the curb when a car is near, or just stop in the middle of an intersection, or block traffic even when they have the right of way.
 Any of the above acts are negligent and will greatly reduce a pedestrian’s available damages, regardless of whether they were hit by a car.